postypython/jii/README.md

 	}
 ```

-You can add params, models, or urls as follows.
+You can add params, models, urls or functions as follows.
+Notice that type casting from PHP to Javascript is available only for params.

 ## Configuring Yii
-Copy Jii.php to /path/to/application/protected/components.
-Add the following lines to your config/main.php:
+Copy Jii.php to /path/to/application/protected/components and add the following lines to your config/main.php:
 ```php
     'components' => array(
         ...